kubernetes/enhancements/keps/sig-node/3721-support-for-env-files/README.md

 ### Goals

 1. Support instantiating a container's environment variables from a file.
-This file can be in any volume (hostPath, emptyDir or PVC) as long as the kubelet can access the file and parse it. kubelet will instantiate the env vars in the container from the specified file but it will not mount the file.
+This file must be in emptyDir volume.
+The env file can be created by an initContainer or sidecar in the emptyDir volume. kubelet will instantiate the env vars in the container from the specified file in the emptyDir volume but it will not mount the file.

 2. All containers (container, initContainer, sidecar and ephemeral container) will be able to load env vars from a file.